What is a Post-Graduation Work Permit?

 Program Completion Letter and Electronic Transcript

-Once you have successfully completed your program and all of your grades have been entered by your instructors, the graduation audit will begin.
+Once you have successfully completed your program and all of your grades have been entered by your instructors, the Graduation Audit will begin.
 Please note that this can take up to 6 weeks to complete.
-If you are eligible to graduate, you will be awarded the credential, and automatically receive your Program Completion letter and your Electronic Transcript by email from ieservices@vcc.ca.
+If you are eligible to graduate, you will be awarded the credential and automatically receive your Program Completion letter and your electronic transcript by email from ieservices@vcc.ca.
 You can use both documents to submit your PGWP application.
+If you have a hold on your account, you will not automatically receive these documents.
+Please rectify your hold and contact ieservices@vcc.ca to receive these documents.

 VCC Official Transcript

-You can use your Electronic Transcript for your PGWP application.
-You don’t need to use the Official Transcript.
-However, if you want an Official Transcript for your records, you can request it online through your myVCC account.
+You can use your electronic transcript for your PGWP application.
+You don’t need to use the official transcript.
+However, if you want an official transcript for your records the Registrar’s Office will issue this document.
+You can request for your official transcript online through your myVCC account or visit the Records Office page to understand the alternatives for requesting it as well as payment options.

-If you apply for a PGWP without a valid study permit, you won’t be able to start working until IRCC processes and approves your PGWP application.
-If your study permit expires, you have up to 90 days to apply for a PGWP and restore your status as a student.
+Applying for a Post-Graduation Work Permit (PGWP) without a valid study permit means you cannot start working until your PGWP application is processed and approved by IRCC.
+Should your study permit expire, you are given up to 90 days to apply for a PGWP and to restore your status as a student.

 Working Before and After you apply for a PGWP